MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/cmmi-process.md

 > | Azure DevOps Server 2020<br/>Azure DevOps Server 2019 | CMMI | 17 |
 > | TFS 2018 | CMMI | 16 |

-For a summary of updates made to process templates, see [Changes made to process templates](changes-to-process-templates.md).
+For a summary of updates made to process templates, see [Release Notes for Azure DevOps Server](/azure/devops/server/release-notes/azuredevops2020u1).

 ### More CMMI guidance